Tata Communications

-It is listed on the Bombay Stock Exchange and the National Stock Exchange of India.
-It also holds a stake on its Sri Lankan subsidiaries, Tata Communications Lanka.
+The company provides network services and software-defined network platforms, such as Ethernet, SD-WAN, content delivery networks (CDNs), the internet, etc. It is listed on the Bombay Stock Exchange and the National Stock Exchange of India.

-The company is listed as one of AON Hewitt's Best Employers in India for 2017.

 History

 The business was founded as Videsh Sanchar Nigam Limited (VSNL) in 1986.
+Under the chairmanship of B. K. Syngal (1991–98), VSNL launched the first publicly available internet plans in India in 1995.
+The international arm of VSNL (VSNL International) was launched in 2004.

+In 2004, VSNL acquired DishnetDSL in a slump sale from its promoter Chinnakannan Sivasankaran.

-Under the chairmanship of B. K. Syngal (1991-1998), VSNL launched the first publicly-available Internet plans in India in 1995.
-After the Government of India launched Disinvestment of Public Sector Units in India, The international arm of VSNL (VSNL International) was launched in 2004.
-VSNL was completely acquired by the Tata Group and renamed as Tata Communications on 13 February 2008.
+After the Government of India launched Disinvestment of Public Sector Units in India, VSNL was completely acquired by the Tata Group in 2002 and renamed Tata Communications on 13 February 2008.

-Tata communications global network
+Tata Communications global network

-In 2009, Tata Communications and Tyco Telecommunications completed the TGN-Intra Asia cable system.

 In 2012, the company completed its network across Egypt linking Europe to India, and created a subsea fibre network that circumnavigates the world.
-The 9,280 km Eurasian section of the Tata Global Network runs across the Mediterranean Sea and the Middle East, connecting Mumbai with Marseilles.
+The 9,280 km Eurasian section of the Tata Global Network runs across the Mediterranean Sea and the Middle East, connecting Mumbai with Marseille.

-The company has more than 15 terabits per second of international bandwidth lit capacity.

 In January 2016, Windstream Communications announced it was extending its 100 Gigabit Ethernet (100G) network from New Jersey data center operator NJFX's presence at Tata's Cable Landing Station (CLS) in Wall Township, New Jersey, to Ashburn, Virginia's internet hub.